 NASA once used hydrogen to fuel the space shuttle.
-Hydrogen batteries called fuel cells-powered the shuttle's electrical systems.
+Hydrogen batteries-called fuel cells-powered the shuttle's electrical systems.
+The most recent Artemis project uses hydrogen fuel in the launching process.

 Fusion

 The process of fusion most commonly involves hydrogen isotopes combining to form a helium atom with a transformation of matter.
 This matter is emitted as radiant energy.